 Many sites on the Internet that are capable of finding people using their phone number or full name are relying on their information from public records.
 These records can include bankruptcy, court, marriage, or divorce.
 Unfortunately, any site that is gathering its information from public records will pull your name, number, or address from these records.
 Below are some steps and removal pages you can visit to help remove yourself from these pages.

 Verify company's privacy policies

-Many companies will share much of the information you provide them on electronically, on paper, and even over the phone.
-Make sure before giving any personal information away that you ask about the company's privacy policies and to opt out of any information or public information sharing the company has.
+Many companies will share much of the information you provide them electronically, on paper, and over the phone.
+Make sure before giving any personal information away you ask about the company's privacy policies and to opt out of any information or public information sharing the company has.

 Open and use a P.O.
 Box

 Creating and using a P.O.
 Box for your home address is an easy and effective method of removing your home address from public records.
 You can find the USPS change-of-address form online at moversguide.usps.com.

 Avoid social networks

 Social networking sites like Google+, Facebook, LinkedIn, and Twitter are one of the easiest ways to find information about someone online today.
 Avoid social networks if you want to stay anonymous.
 Or, if you want to use a social network, use a different name.
-In the case of Facebook, make sure that your Privacy settings are set so that only your friends can find and view your profile.
+In the case of Facebook, make sure your privacy settings are set so that only your friends can find and view your profile.
 Also, make sure to edit your settings so that search engines are blocked.

 Don't give out any unneeded information